squinkylabs/SquinkyVCV/docs/filter.md

 I made all the filters slightly more accurate an less noisy at low frequencies.

-Reduced overall output volume 6db.
+Reduced overall output volume 6db, and brought up the levels of the really quiet filter types.

-Mode the overall filter much more stable.
+Made the overall filter much more stable.

 Corrected the arithmetic in the Edge control such that the default setting (50%) is now neutral.
 This make the other filters (like bandpass) work correctly.